Anna May Wong: Move to Europe

-London producer Basil Dean brought the play A Circle of Chalk for Wong to appear in with the young Laurence Olivier, her first stage performance in the United Kingdom.
+London producer Basil Dean brought the play The Circle of Chalk for Wong to appear in with the young Laurence Olivier, her first stage performance in the United Kingdom.
 Criticism of her California accent, described by one critic as a "Yankee squeak", led to Wong seeking vocal tutoring at Cambridge University, where she trained in received pronunciation.
 Composer Constant Lambert, infatuated with the actress after having seen her in films, attended the play on its opening night and subsequently composed Eight Poems of Li Po, dedicated to her.

 Wong made her last silent film, Piccadilly, in 1929, the first of five British films in which she had a starring role.
 The film caused a sensation in the UK.
 Gilda Gray was the top-billed actress, but Variety commented that Wong "outshines the star" and that "from the moment Miss Wong dances in the kitchen's rear, she steals 'Piccadilly' from Miss Gray."
 Though the film presented Wong in her most sensual role yet of the five films, once again she was not permitted to kiss her white love interest and a controversial planned scene involving a kiss was cut before the film was released.
 Forgotten for decades after its release, Piccadilly was later restored by the British Film Institute.
 Time magazine's Richard Corliss calls Piccadilly Wong's best film, and The Guardian reports that the rediscovery of this film and Wong's performance in it has been responsible for a restoration of the actress' reputation.

 While in London, Wong was romantically linked with writer and broadcasting executive Eric Maschwitz, who wrote the lyrics to "These Foolish Things (Remind Me of You)", possibly as an evocation of his longing for her after they parted.
 Wong's first talkie was The Flame of Love (1930), which she recorded in French, English, and German.
 Though Wong's performance—particularly her handling of the three languages—was lauded, all three versions of the film received negative reviews.